 A Marriage in Ten Parts

-A brilliantly true and incredibly funny new screenplay from Oscar-nominated script writer and one of UK's most beloved novelists.
+A brilliantly true and incredibly funny portrait of a marriage written by Oscar-nominated script writer and one of this country's most beloved novelists

 Tom and Louise meet in the pub opposite their counsellor's office ten minutes before their session is about to start.
 Their marriage is in a state of crisis because Louise has been unfaithful, after a long period in which Tom wasn't interested in having sex with her at all.

 The plan in these ten minutes is to talk about the agenda for the session, , what they talked about last week, what they never talk about, and what is wrong with the couple whose counselling slot immediately precedes their own.
 Frequently they talk about things that are really not important to their difficulties but which animate and provoke them anyway.